Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.6/README.md

 rrset-roundrobin: no
 ```

-Unbound back in April 2020 [changed](https://github.com/NLnetLabs/unbound/blob/master/doc/Changelog) the default of this setting to be `yes` which had the effect of randomizing the records returned from it if more than one entry corresponded (as woudl be the case for PTR records, for example):
+Unbound back in April 2020 [changed](https://github.com/NLnetLabs/unbound/blob/master/doc/Changelog) the default of this setting to be `yes` which had the effect of randomizing the records returned from it if more than one entry corresponded (as would be the case for PTR records, for example):

 ```text
 21 April 2020: George